Zehua-Chen/framework-notes/database/core-data/FetchedResultsController.md

 # User Initiated Editing

-While handing user-initiated changes like re-ordering table, notifications from fetched results controller needs to be ignored.
-To do this, use a boolean flag which would be set to true at the beginning of user initiated changes, and set to false in `controllerDidChangeContent`
+Fetched results controller is designed to handle model layer events in (MVC), therefore, its notifications needs to be disabled for user initiated events
+like:

+- Reordering
+- Delete

+User initiated inserts typically do not cause problems